AndyMMunro/Quiz.io/README.md

   * [Questions](#questions)
   * [Test](#test)

-  Installation
+  Installation:
     Fork repo from then go to the program root run npm I then node index.js into the terminal

-  Usage
+  Usage:
    When in the browser click on the most correct answer that applies to the question asked continue till the end of the qiz and enter your name into the score field.

-  License
+  License:
   MIT

-  Contributing
+  Contributing:
-  Andy Munro
+  Andy M

-  Test
+  Test:
   NA

-## Questions
+## Questions:
 If you have any questions about the repo, open an issue or contact me directly at AndyMMunro.
 You can find more of my work at andymunro87@gmail.com.